SamuelPfisterer/lora-fine-tuning-api/README.md

    ```
    This way, you can automatically route notifications to the correct user handler.

+3. **Response Requirements**:
+   - Your webhook endpoint must respond with a 2xx status code within a few seconds
+   - If the endpoint doesn't respond in time or returns a non-2xx status, the webhook might be retried
+   - Process webhooks asynchronously if handling takes longer than a few seconds

 Example webhook handler in Python:
 ```python
 from fastapi import FastAPI, HTTPException